Synthetic Light Curves and Spectra for the Photospheric Phase of a 3D Stripped-Envelope Supernova Explosion Model: Methods

 To expedite radiative transfer simulations, \artis applies a grey approximation for the transport in very optically thick cells, whereby packets in zones at high optical depth, defined as having grey optical depth higher than some threshold value, \tgr\ are assumed only to undergo grey scattering and no other interactions with matter (i.e. this has the effect that, at high optical depth, the radiation packets are simply advected with the flow while losing energy due to the expansion; the grey opacity coefficient used is calculated using Equation~(8) of \citealt{Sim2007}).We determined that a high value of $\tgr= 2500$ is required for convergence.

 Note that this study employs the approximate non-LTE treatment of \citet{Kromer2009}, which is expected to be reasonably accurate for the early phase up to and around peak light, but does not include full non-LTE and non-thermal particle excitation/ionisation as required for late-phase spectra.
 For late-phase spectra, the upgraded non-LTE treatment of \citet{Shingles2020} would be required, but is not included in this study as we focus on the light curves and spectra around peak.
+Adopting the approximate non-LTE treatment does, however, mean that our current simulations cannot accurately determine whether spectral lines of helium will form, since modelling the excitation of states responsible for optical/NIR transitions of helium depends on non-thermal, non-LTE processes \citep[see, e.g.,][]{lucy_91}.
+Omitting a detailed treatment of the excitation/ionization of helium is not expected to dramatically alter the general features of our spectra or light curves

+as \artis includes helium contributions to opacity and helium ionisation that provides free electrons, but it does mean that we cannot draw strong conclusions on whether (or when) potential optical/NIR spectral lines of helium might appear.

 The hydrodynamic explosion model was mapped from the 3D Yin-Yang grid to a 3D Cartesian grid (as required by \artis) with $100\times 100\times 100$ zones, which is finer than in typical applications of \artis to Type~Ia supernovae or kilonovae.
 For the mapping, we implemented a conservative algorithm that iteratively subdivides the cells of the Yin-Yang grid until the subcells either lie completely within a cell of the Cartesian target grid, or are smaller than a pre-specified fraction of the target cell.
 The subdivided cells of the original grids are then completely assigned to the target cell that contains their cell centre coordinates.
 This ensures exact conservation of the total mass and the masses of individual elements and nuclides.
 Second-order minmod reconstruction is used during the subdivision process to improve the smoothness of the mapped density and mass fraction fields while avoiding overshooting.